Hazel P. Heath: Political career

-Heath was a member of the Alaska Republican Party and National Republican Party and was the city of Homer's mayor from 1968–1976.
+Heath was a member of the Alaska Republican Party and National Republican Party and was the city of Homer's mayor from 1968 to 1976.
 She was the first woman president of the Alaska Municipal League Conference of Mayors.
 She lost her 1976 bid for re-election to the local newspaper editor who supported revocation of oil leases in the Kachemak Bay, which she opposed.

 Heath "was a national Republican delegate many times, and was a member of numerous federal, state and local boards and commissions, including the University of Alaska, local and state chambers of commerce, local and state museum boards, and state and national senior citizens advisory boards".

-Governors Hammond and Bill Sheffield appointed her to the Older Alaskans Commission between 1982–1989.
+Governors Hammond and Bill Sheffield appointed her to the Older Alaskans Commission between 1982 and 1989.
 As a ten-year member of the Kenai Peninsula Community College Council, she served two years as its president.

 Writing and editing

 Heath wrote and compiled first-person accounts of early pioneers in Homer, In Those Days — Alaska Pioneers of the Lower Kenai Peninsula.

 She worked as arts and crafts editor at Alaska magazine for five years.